fhermeni/benchmarks-tdsc/README.md

 The script `dispatcher.sh` is available to spread the RPs in a workload among slaves while the script `handler.sh` is used by the slave to process the workload.
 Launch them directly to get the options.

-If this benchmark is run on the Grid'5000 platform, the scripts `g5k-*` can be used on a master node to process the workload automatically.
+By default, the benchmarks is made for being used over the Grid'5000 platform.
+The script that is dedicated to that is `g5k-process.sh`.
+It is used by the `bench-*` scripts.
+To adapt the execution to another environment, create a script similar to `g5k-process.sh` and declare it into `bench-ratio-single.sh`. `standalone-process.sh` can be used to process the workload on a single node

 The following command run all the benchmarks.
 It uses the workload inside `wkld-tdsc` and stores the result inside the folder `output`.

-   $ ./g5k-bench-all.sh  wkld-tdsc output
+   $ ./bench-all.sh  wkld-tdsc output

 Exploiting the benchmarks
 -------------------------